POLDER-Crew/polder-federated-search/README.md

 #### Setup
 Assuming that you're starting from **this directory**:

-The easiest setup for development on the web app itself is to use docker-compose for the dependencies, like Gleaner and Blazegraph (`docker-compose up -d`), and run the app itself directly in Flask.
+The easiest setup for development on the web app itself is to use docker-compose for the dependencies, like Gleaner and GraphDB (`docker-compose up -d`), and run the app itself directly in Flask.
 To do that, follow the steps in the Deployment -> Docker section above, but skip the last one.
 Instead, do:
 1. `cd ../` (to get back to **this directory**)
 1. `source venv/bin/activate`
 1. `pip install -r requirements.txt`